Has Mexico escaped recession? Second-quarter data will show

-MEXICO CITY (Reuters) - Mexico will on Wednesday learn whether the country slipped into recession during the first half of 2019, in what would be a major blow to President Andres Manuel Lopez Obrador’s pledge to lift growth and confound critics of his economic policies.
+MEXICO CITY, July 31 (Reuters) - Mexico will on Wednesday learn whether the country slipped into recession during the first half of 2019, in what would be a major blow to President Andres Manuel Lopez Obrador’s pledge to lift growth and confound critics of his economic policies.

 The national statistics agency will at 6 a.m.
 (1100 GMT) publish a preliminary estimate for gross domestic product (GDP) in the second quarter, following a January-March period in which the economy shrank 0.2% quarter-on-quarter.